DmitryF-go/articles/Ubuntu/01_Commands_dictionary.md

 ---
 ### <a name="e" />[E&ensp;:arrow_heading_up:](#up)

+`eb` - EasyBuild framework manages software on High Performance Computing (HPC) systems in an efficient way.

 `echo` display a line of text.
 For `true ; echo $?` the output is `0`, for `false ; echo $?` the output is `1`.